How to Stop Puppy Barking | Lionheart K9

 The following days are much the same.
 You wake up, your puppy is your first priority.
 You take the puppy out first, before you see to your own needs and then your day can begin.

-2) Your presence becomes non-essential ‘background noise’ as you puppy learns to wait patiently for your attention as you prepare for your day.
+2. Your presence becomes non-essential ‘background noise’ as your puppy learns to wait patiently for your attention as you prepare for your day.

 After I have made sure my puppy has had adequate exercise, a potty break, opportunities to explore (which is actually more physically and mentally taxing than just running around, playing), I am going to place my puppy in the crate, shut the door and walk away.